Guaco (band)

 Guaco is a tropical music band from Venezuela that was formed in Maracaibo by Mario Viloria, Alfonso "Pompo" Aguado, and Fernando Domínguez in 1968.
 Viloria, the main founder, retired to focus on his college studies; he was the group's main composer for several years.
 His home was also the main place where practices were held in the group's early years.
 The name Guaco is attributed a bird named "Guaco" that would fly over Viloria's house every morning.
 The band began as a gaita zuliana group, and during the 70s diverged from the traditional way of playing the genre by integrating it with elements of salsa music (such as complex horn arrangements), and adding in violins and electric guitars which were very unusual instruments to be included in a gaita band.
-Today, the Guaco rhythm continues to evolve through a complex mixture of gaita, salsa, pop music, jazz, funk and even rock and roll and vallenato rhythms, concocting a recognizable and unique style that is considered to be a hallmark of the tropical music genre.
+Today, the Guaco rhythm continues to evolve through a complex mixture of Gaita, Salsa, pop, jazz, funk and even rock and roll and Vallenato rhythms, concocting a recognizable and unique style that is considered to be a hallmark of the tropical music genre.

 Guaco won Pepsi Venezuela Music Awards for Tropical Video of the Year in 2012, for Artist of the Year, Album of the Year, Song of the Year, Tropical Video of the Year, and Tropical Artist of the Year in 2013, for Best Tropical Artist in 2014, and for Salsa Song of the Year, Salsa Video of the Year, Tropical Fusion Album of the Year, and Album of the Year in 2015.

 Origin

 It was founded by a group of young students, of which Mario Viloria, Fernando Plátano Domínguez, Alfonso Pompo Aguado and Luis Rincón stand out, later Gustavo Aguado joined.
-They aspired to compete with groups with a greater bagpipe tradition existing at the time in the State of Zulia, such as Estrellas del Zulia, Rincón Morales, El Saladillo and Cardenales del Éxito.
+They aspired to compete with groups with a greater Gaita tradition existing at the time in the State of Zulia, such as Estrellas del Zulia, Rincón Morales, El Saladillo and Cardenales del Éxito.

 In the beginning, they are part of the group: Maritza Morales who becomes the female voice, José Castillo cuatrista and composer, Heriberto Molina and the singers Alcides Bonilla, José Tineo and Tino Rodríguez.
 Along with them was Gustavo Adolfo Aguado León, Alfonso's brother who was already projecting himself as a soloist, but required special permission to perform, as he was a minor at the time.

 The creation and the name of the group are attributed to Mario Viloria who takes the name of a white bird, colloquially known there as Halcón guaco to baptize the group, since a specimen of this bird flew over his house where the group practiced and rehearsed during its beginnings.